Multitask learning and benchmarking with clinical time series data: Discussion

 \subsection{Decompensation prediction}

-Figure \ref{fig:decomp_calibration} visualizes calibration of several decompensation prediction baselines.
-Likewise the case of in-hospital mortality prediction task, we see that LSTM-based models are better calibrated than logistic regression models.
-However, decompensation baselines are worse calibrated than in-hospital mortality baselines.
+Figure \ref{fig:calibration} (b) visualizes calibration of several decompensation prediction baselines.
+Likewise the case of in-hospital mortality prediction task, we see that the LSTM-based models are better calibrated than the logistic regression model.
+Again, the logistic regression model can be reasonably calibrated using Platt scaling or isotonic regression.
+Compared to in-hospital mortality baselines, we see that decompensation baselines are worse calibrated.
+This behavior is expected since the decompensation prediction has more severe class imbalance.

-To understand better what the best decompensation prediction model does, we visualize its predictions over the time in Figure \ref{fig:decomp_prediction}.
+To provide further insights on the results we present the ROC curves corresponding to the best logistic, non-multitask and multitask LSTM-based decompensation prediction models in Figure \ref{fig:roc_curves} (b).
+Additionally, to understand better what the best decompensation prediction model (channel-wise LSTM with deep supervision) does, we visualize its predictions over the time in Figure \ref{fig:decomp_prediction}.
 The left part of the figure shows randomly chosen 100 patients from the test set that died in ICU.
 The right part shows another 100 patients randomly chosen from the test set.
 Every row shows the predictions for the last 100 hours of a single ICU stay.
 Darker colors indicate higher predicted probability of death in the upcoming 24 hours.
 Red and blue colors indicate ground truth labels (blue is positive mortality).
 The right part of the figure shows that for living patients the model rarely produces false positives.
 The left part shows that in many cases the model predicts mortality days before the actual time of death.
 On the other hand, there are many cases when the mortality is predicted only in the last few hours, and in a few cases the model doesn't give high probability even at the last hour.
 This figure shows that even a model with 0.91 AUC-ROC can make trivial mistakes and there is a lot of room for improvement.